ohbarye/review-waiting-list-bot/README.md

 author | Required | You can specify multiple authors with comma separated values.
 Also `org/team` is available. owner | Optional | It allows only one owner.
 If you specify this argument with `-` (e.g. `-owner:ohbarye`), it excludes pull requests of the owner. repo | Optional | You can specify multiple repositories.
-If you specify this argument with `-` (e.g. `-repo:ohbarye/review-waiting-list-bot`), it excludes pull requests in the repositories.
+If you specify this argument with `-` (e.g. `-repo:ohbarye/review-waiting-list-bot`), it excludes pull requests in the repositories. label | Optional | You can specify multiple labels.
+If you specify this argument with `-` (e.g. `-label:enhancement`), it excludes pull requests in the repository.

 Besides, the bot accepts random order.